outdoor trinidad logo.gif (5127 bytes)

 Area Summary

-Events Calendar Bird Watching Hiking Camping Kayaking Bicycling Surfing Running Hashing Fishing Multi-sport Other Recreation Places of Interest Posters & Photos Articles Tour Operators Recreation Store Table of Contents
+Events Calendar Bird Watching Hiking Camping Kayaking Bicycling Surfing Running Hashing Fishing Multi-sport Other Recreation Places of Interest Accommodation Tour Operators Recreation Store Posters & Photos Articles Table of Contents

 People sometimes are aware of and visit only one attraction at a particular location and never visit the other attractions or activities that are available at that location.
 There are times when parents are planning a vacation, their children complain, by asking, "What is there to do or see?".
 Our Area Summary Page provides a quick summary of the recreational activities, attractions, places of interest, in various areas of Trinidad, particularly those locations that are often used for vacations.
 The listing of locations is organised in alphabetical order and to get more information on any recreational activity or attraction in that location, simply click on the activity.
 The listing also provides the meaning of the various place names in Trinidad.
-In addition to the initial listing there is another listing lower on this page that gives other non-english places names in Trinidad, particularly East Indian, Amerindian, Spanish and French place names.
+In addition to the initial listing there is another listing lower on this page that gives other non-english places names in Trinidad, particularly East Indian, Amerindian, African, Spanish and French place names.

 If you are looking for places to stay, visit our Accommodations Page.